Why does the Neutron documentation recommend three interfaces?

 People occasionally ask, “why three interfaces?
 What if I only have two?”, so I wanted to provide an extended answer that might help people understand what the interfaces are for and what trade-offs are involved in using fewer interfaces.

-is used for communication between nodes.
+The MGMT_INTERFACE is used for communication between nodes.
 This

-can include traffic from services to the messaging server (qpid
+can include traffic from services to the messaging server (qpid,

-, etc), traffic between nova and neutron, connections to the
+rabbitmq, etc), traffic between nova and neutron, connections to the

 database, and other traffic used to manage your OpenStack environment.

-is used for instance traffic…that is, traffic
+The DATA_INTERFACE is used for instance traffic…that is, traffic

 generated by or inbound to instances running in your OpenStack